All Systems Red

 Fast paced plot.
 The AI is exactly not doing what it was built for (it's a security bot that calls itself a murderbot), it loves watching entertainment series on HBO or the like.
 The story is told from the point of view of the bot and the bot is really funny.
 It's not only the interactions with humans, it's often in between different thoughts and all, she puts in a new perspective that is funny.

 Of course I want to point out that we all seem to love these bots that turn human, like with Ann Leckie etc. But we don't know if these books sound like real AIs, although we think they do and we love it.
-I love the difference between the bot and a human, or better, what the bot is thinking about an easy interaction with a human that we as humans never consciously think about. …
+I love the difference between the bot and a human, or better, what the bot is thinking about an easy interaction with a human that we as humans never consciously think …

 Exploring humanism through the eyes of an AI security bot